About

 My background

-My work is informed by attachment and relational perspectives, existential and psychodynamic thinking, and cognitive and neuroscientific understandings of how we change.
+My work is informed by attachment and relational perspectives, psychodynamic and existential thinking, and neuroscientific understandings of how change actually happens.

-In addition to my core training, I have undertaken specialist work in EMDR and Sensorimotor Psychotherapy, and I am currently training in Hakomi , a mindfulness-based somatic approach that works with the core beliefs and patterns formed through early relational experience and the ways these show up in the body and in present relationships.
-I am also completing an Advanced Diploma in Relationship Psychotherapy at the NAOS Institute, working toward specialist accreditation in relationship work.
+I have also undertaken specialist work in EMDR and Sensorimotor Psychotherapy and I am currently training in Hakomi, a mindfulness-based somatic approach that works with the core beliefs and patterns formed through early relational experience and the ways these show up in the body and in present relationships.

 Training and qualifications